ygemici/osz/docs/fs.md

 File ID
 -------

-The file id (fid in short) is a logical sector number that holds an inode structure.
-It can go up to 2^128.
+The file id (fid in short) is a scalar logical sector number up to 2^128.
+It's only valid if the pointed sector holds an inode structure.
+In other words, the data must start with the bytes "FSIN".

 Inode
 -----

-The most important structure of FS/Z. It describes portion of the disk as files, directory entries etc. It's important that it can hold pointers to the old versions of a file thus making per file versioning possible just like in FILES11.
+The most important structure of FS/Z. It describes portion of the disk as files, directory entries etc. It's the first 1024 bytes of a sector.
+It can contain several versions thus allowing not only easy snapshot recovery, but per file recovery as well.

+Contents have their own address spaces (other than fids).
+To support that, FS/Z has two different fid translation mechanisms.
+The first one is similar to memory mapping, and the other stores variable sized areas.

 Sector List
 -----------

-All list have 32 bytes entries with a starting logical sector number and a number of sectors.
-Both can go up to 2^128.
+Used to implement extents and marking bad and free sector areas on disks.
+A list item contains a starting fid and the number of sectors in that area.
+In list fids can go up to 2^96 and the maximum area size is 2^32*(sectorsize).

 Sector Directory
 ----------------

-A sector that has 16 bytes long logical sector addresses.
+A sector that has (sectorsize)/16 fid entries.
+The building block of memory like translations.
+Unlike sector lists, sector directories can handle fids up to 2^128, but describe fixed sized, continous areas.
+Not to confuse with common directories which are used to assign names to fids.

 Directory
 ---------

-Every directory has 128 bytes long entries.
-The first entry is the directory header, the others are normal entries.
+Every directory have 128 bytes long entries which gives 2^121-1 as the maximum number of entries in one directory.
+The first entry is reserved for the directory header, the others are normal fid and name assignments.

 16 bytes go for the fid, 1 more byte for the number of characters in the filename.
-That makes filename up to 111 bytes long (maybe less characters as UTF-8 is a variable length encoding).
+That makes filename up to 111 bytes long (maybe less in characters as UTF-8 is a variable length encoding).
+That's the hardest limitation in FS/Z, but let's face it most likely you've never seen a filename longer than 20 characters in your whole life.